EZlzh/ezlzh.github.io/index.md

 ## Social Service
-- Provide online academic guidance to the children of COVID-19 medical staff, Apr.
+- Provide online academic guidance to the children of COVID-19 medical staff in Wuhan, Apr.
 2020<br>
 - Work as a social worker in a nursing home and chat with the elderly, Jan.
 2018<br>